Why Do We Need to Pre-Process Time Series Data?

 The method goes through the entire data and fills out missing values in several different ways.

-The second way we can tackle missing values is called “back filling”.
+The second way we can tackle missing values is through “back filling”.
 As you can probably guess, it assigns empty entries of the value for the next period.
 For instance, if we have no data for July 7th, 2004, we pass it the same value as the one we have recorded for July 8th the same year.

 A third way we deal with missing data is by assigning the same value to all the NA time periods.
 For instance, it is common practice to assign the average value of the time-series to all the missing values.